Figuring out a decent pricing structure for your photography business is one of the biggest challenges facing new professional photographers.

 As you build your client list and portfolio, you can scale your pricing to reflect your stature in the wedding niche.
-After a while you might even consider shifting from a list price to a sales model, which means you'll offer a more fully-rounded experience for your clients.
+After a while, you might even consider shifting from a list price to a sales model, which means you'll offer a more fully-rounded experience for your clients.

 Portrait sessions are usually a much smaller scope than weddings.
-Where weddings might last as long as eight hours, when you're photographing portraits you'll be looking at a starting point of half an hour up to nothing more than two.
+Where weddings might last as long as eight hours when you're photographing portraits you'll be looking at a starting point of half an hour up to nothing more than two.

-For that reason it doesn't make sense to go for an hourly rate or even a day rate.
-It's better to charge a flat fee for the session and offering prints at some markup over cost.
+For that reason, it doesn't make sense to go for an hourly rate or even a day rate.
+It's better to charge a flat fee for the session and offer prints at some markup over cost.

 Another viable option for portrait photographers is to offer prints and deliver digital files only once prints have been purchased.
-This isn't a bad way to go—clients get the best of both worlds and you don't lose anything by sending over the files digitally.
+This isn't a bad way to go—clients get the best of both worlds, and you don't lose anything by sending over the files digitally.